Measuring Power Generation of Solar Panels on a Satellite

 You can also determine if the model file has solar panel groups through the model file.
 If the solar panel groups are defined as a component, you will see them mentioned at the top of the model file.

-In order for solar panel groups to show up in the Solar Panel Tool section, they must be defined in the model.
-Right now, Aqua is set to use the default catalog model file (aqua.mdl).
-Let’s switch that out and use a customized model that has been provided.
+For solar panel groups to show up in the Solar Panel Tool section, they must be defined in the model.
+Right now, Aqua is set to use the default catalog model file (aqua.glb).
+Switch that out and use a customized model that has been provided.
 The customized model includes solar panels defined as components.

 1. Open Aqua_27424’s () properties ().